 Table of Contents

 Ever want to make jewelry for awareness and are not sure which color to use.
 Here is a chart to help you.
+Here is a cancer-type color chart.
 This chart was scanned from a Fire Mountain Gems catalogue and this company sells the charms to help make your jewelry.

 When someone says they are a "beader", do you actually know what they create?
 There are quite a few beading techniques and not everyone does all of them.
 This section defines the various techniques such as stitching (off loom bead weaving), embroidering, loom work, etc.